doomchild/task-chaining/README.md

 The `IfFulfilled` and `IfFaulted` methods can be used to perform side effects such as logging when the `Task<T>` is in the fulfilled or faulted state, respectively.

+**NOTE**: These functions do _not_ trap errors.
+If the function passed to them throws an exception, the result is a faulted task with that exception.

 ```c#
 HttpClient client;  // Assuming this is coming from an HttpClientFactory or injected or whatever